-Neil Mercer shares his research on the use of interactive whiteboards in elementary schools
+Neil Mercer shares his research on the use of interactive whiteboards in primary schools

 |What we know|

 |● The introduction of IWBs has had positive outcomes for effective teachers.